Sedatyf/ARP-Spoofer/README.md

 **With that said, I cannot be made responsible if you have any problems after using this tool.** So use it with cautions or (this is better) with authorization from the owner's scanned device.

 ## Usage
+This script works only on Linux.
+But if you IP forward your Windows, and bypass enable_linux_iproute() methods, then it should work on your Windows computer

 You need to have **Scapy** installed on your computer as well as **requests**, **pyfiglet** and **termcolor**

 You need to be **root** or at least you need to have right to perform **sudo** command